Post-presidency of George H. W. Bush: Second Obama term (2013–2017)

-During 2016 election, Trump presidency and final years
+Trump term and final years (2017–2018)

 Bush supported his younger son Jeb's 2016 presidential campaign.
 Jeb Bush's campaign struggled however, and he withdrew from the race during the primaries.
 Neither George H.W. nor George W. Bush endorsed the eventual Republican nominee, Donald Trump; all three Bushes emerged as frequent critics of Trump's policies and speaking style, while Trump frequently criticized George W. Bush's presidency.
 George H. W. Bush later said that he voted for the Democratic nominee, Hillary Clinton, in the general election.
 After Trump won the election, Bush sent him a congratulatory message.

 Due to his hospitalization, both George and Barbara Bush were unable to attend the inauguration of Donald Trump.
 Bush wrote a letter to Trump wishing him well, writing “I want you to know that I wish you the very best as you begin this incredible journey of leading our great country,” he continued.
 “If I can ever be of help, please let me know.”

 On February 5, 2017, George and Barbara Bush participated in the coin toss for Super Bowl LI.

 On August 16, 2017, Bush and his son George W. released a joint statement in which they condemned the violence at the Unite the Right rally.

 On September 7, 2017, Bush partnered with former presidents Carter, Clinton, George W. Bush, and Obama to work with One America Appeal to help the victims of Hurricane Harvey and Hurricane Irma in the Gulf Coast and Texas communities.

 On April 22, 2018, the day after his wife's funeral, Bush was hospitalized with a blood infection.
 The infection led to sepsis.
 One month later, he was briefly hospitalized again, after experiencing fatigue and low blood pressure.

 After his wife's death in April 2018, Bush released a statement through his spokesman, saying in part, "We have faith she is in heaven, and we know life will go on — as she would have it.
 So, cross the Bushes off your worry list."
 On the day of his death, his friend James Baker told Bush that he was going to heaven.
 Bush replied "Good.
 That's where I want to go."

 On October 27, 2017, during the Me Too movement, actress Heather Lind accused Bush of groping her and telling an inappropriate joke.
 Several other women subsequently made similar allegations.
 Bush apologized for these incidents through his spokesman, Jim McGrath.
 At the time, an editorial writer for the Washington Post noted that some would relate his behavior to his vascular parkinsonism or other senility related conditions due to his advanced age.

 On December 5, 2018, the nonprofit Compassion International, revealed that Bush secretly sponsored a boy in the Philippines for ten years using a pseudonym.
 He sponsored the boy from 2002 until 2012, personally writing to Timothy using the name George Walker.
 Timothy only found out who his sponsor had been after he graduated from the program at 17.